department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 <details>

-<summary>[H3] Applicant’s relationship to the Veteran { Story 1 & 3 }</summary>
+<summary>[H3] y/ The Applicant’s relationship to the Veteran { Story 1 & 3 }</summary>

-What's { your / the applicant's } relationship to the Veteran they are connect to? (* Required)
+What's { your / the applicant's } relationship to the Veteran they're connected to? (* Required)

-> (Error msg) You must select at least one relationship, so we can process your enrollement.
+> (Error msg) You must select at least one relationship, so we can process your enrollment.

 ( ) { I'm / %%applicant's name%% is } the Veteran's spouse {if checked add marriage license to the application submitted page}